 - Ensuring all doors to enclosed stairwells, classrooms and study rooms are closed when in use

 - Showing consideration for other users by respecting the designation of noise zones in the libraries to accommodate differing types of learning needs with their associated levels of noise

 Green zone areas

 Green zone areas are intended for social learning and group discussion is encouraged.
-Cell phones may be used in the vestibule, enclosed stairwells, and group study rooms.
+Cell phones may be used in the vestibule, lobby, enclosed stairwells, and group study rooms.

 Yellow zone areas

 - Education Library: throughout the library